aws-samples/amazon-eks-custom-amis/README.md

 | CentOS | 7 | `build-centos7-<eks major version>` | `hardening_flag=cis` | `hardening_flag=cui` | `hardening_flag=e8` | `hardening_flag=hipaa` | `hardening_flag=ospp` | `hardening_flag=pci-dss` |
 | CentOS | 8 | `build-centos8-<eks major version>` | `hardening_flag=cis` | `hardening_flag=cui` | `hardening_flag=e8` | `hardening_flag=hipaa` | `hardening_flag=ospp` | `hardening_flag=pci-dss` |

 CentOS 7/8 are aimed to provide a similar experience to the EKS Optimized AMI.
 This reposiroty installs Docker and the Amazon EKS components.
 OpenSCAP is used to apply the above hardening frameworks.
-Hardening is provided as a "best effort" and does not gaurentee compliance with the above frameworks.
+Hardening is provided as a "best effort" and does not guarantee compliance with the above frameworks.
 Certain adjustments are made in order to work with Amazon EKS:

 - The `firewalld` serivce is disable to support Docker and Kubernetes.
 - While FIPS 140-2 modules can be applied to CentOS, CentOS has not been formally validated.